aam29dc/cxmatrix_cpp2/README.md

 		}
 	#endif
 ````
 Template metaprogramming similar to constexpr for computing at compile time. `constexpr` is preferred for readability.
-TMP can sometimes have faster compile times.
+TMP can sometimes have faster compile times, unless compile time/performance is an issue `constexpr` should be used instead.
 ````c++
 template<unsigned int n>
 struct factorial {